hzoo/hopeinsource.com/season-2/metaphor.md

 [41:00] **Maggie**: And a digital tool is no different to a hammer or a cup.
 You know, and it can get a bit tricky with it if you want, you know, and to go into the whole world theory where you say, we are all one, you know, I am not different than the cup and the cup is, is part of me and I am part of the cup and that sort of thing.

-[41:17] **Maggie**: But it is true that if you took humans and you took away all our tools that we've designed, you can take everything to be a tool: the house, the electricity, the internet .
+[41:17] **Maggie**: But it is true that if you took humans and you took away all our tools that we've designed, you can take everything to be a tool: the house, the electricity, the internet.
 This kind of gets back to the second brain theory of what I mentioned at the beginning, where you sort of accept that the internet is an extension of your brain, and it doesn't make you less human, and it's not some sort of weird negative thing where you're trying to like downplay your emotion and your body.
 You're just saying, I embrace that this is all one continuous system.
 I should have mentioned the correct term for this is: it's a theory called **cybernetics**, where they say were all in a cyber network, you know, it's all one big connected GraphQL sort of node system.

 [41:56] **Henry**: The cup thing is funny cause I was reading about **Bruce Lee**.
 I don't know if you remember his quote about water?
 And he's like, be like water.
 If you put water into the cup, it becomes the cup.

 [42:06] **Maggie**: I have seen that.

 [42:07] **Henry**: It'd be like water, right?
 I thought was funny.

 [42:10] **Maggie**: Mhmm.

 [42:10] **Henry**: Cause it relates a lot to what you're saying about like, you know, the hammer and like that's an extension.

 [42:15] **Henry**: Polanyi actually uses that metaphor to talk about knowing like epistemology.
 And he thinks that when we are learning, the things that we use are clues for us to figure out like, how do we think about reality?
 And so it's kind of like when you're holding the pen, you are in a way, abstracting it so that you're thinking through the pen itself, right?
 But then you can also focus your attention on the pen so that you're not focusing on what you're writing.
 So you could choose to change your relationship to the things that you're touching, right?
 Like say if you're playing piano is probably easier.
 Like you can play the song or you can focus on your fingers and each of those things.
 You're doing both of those things at the same time.
 So one would be like, I need to practice my scales versus I need to play this song.

 [43:03] **Maggie**: Mm, yeah.
 And it does make sense, but it is a bit funny how we define the edge of the self and also the big emphasis on the self as like an, you know, individual being is a very inherently Western thing.
 Putting emphasis on that.
 But we put so much concern into the edge of ourself and the rest of the world, right?
 I end here, wherever my skin is, that is the end of me.
 And then everything else beyond that is something different.

 [43:27] **Maggie**: And of course, like again, you get into like trippy Buddhist theory, you know, they'll say that that's not true.
 But it is, you know, like, I always think of this with my keyboard shortcuts.

-[43:36] **Maggie**: I can't explicitly tell you, like if you asked me what combination of keys I pressed to do certain things, I couldn't begin to tell you any of them.
+I can't explicitly tell you, like if you asked me what combination of keys I pressed to do certain things, I couldn't begin to tell you any of them.
 And yet when I'm in a particular app, in a particular context and I want to do a certain thing, my fingers just hit keys and I don't know what keys they are.

 [43:54] **Maggie**: I set them up some time ago, but now it is so muscle memory that it feels the same to me as moving a finger.
 It's not, it doesn't feel different outside of myself.
 That is part of me and how I operate, you know?